Table of Contents

 There are several driver to support USB models.

-Refer to the driver-name (8) man page for more information.
+Refer to the respective driver-name (8) man page for more information.

 You can also consult the Hardware Compatibility List (HCL) and filter on USB: https://www.networkupstools.org/stable-hcl.html?connection=USB